manneohlund/smart-recycler-adapter/README.md

   )
 ```

+# smart-recycler-adapter-viewevent

+As of `smart-recycler-adapter:v5.0.0` all ViewEvent listeners have been removed from `SmartRecyclerAdapter` and added in this extension library `smart-recycler-adapter-viewevent`.
+Essentially the `SmartRecyclerAdapter` will now hold a list of `SmartViewHolderBinder` that can implement any of these interfaces to listen to the adapter view holder stages:
+* `OnSmartRecycleAdapterCreatedListener` Invoked from `SmartRecyclerAdapter` init
+* `OnCreateViewHolderListener` Invoked from `SmartRecyclerAdapter.onCreateViewHolder`
+* `OnBindViewHolderListener` Invoked from `SmartRecyclerAdapter.onBindViewHolder`
+* `OnViewAttachedToWindowListener` Invoked from `SmartRecyclerAdapter.onViewAttachedToWindow`
+* `OnViewDetachedFromWindowListener` Invoked from `SmartRecyclerAdapter.onViewDetachedFromWindow`

+This way all extension libraries has full control over the view holder lifecycle stages and can be hooked with various listeners and state holders.<br/>
+You can create any type of `SmartViewHolderBinder` extension and implement any number of the listed adapter listeners.

 ### View Events

 `io.github.manneohlund:smart-recycler-adapter-viewevent:1.0.0-alpha01` comes with a range of ViewEvent listeners.<br/>
-Default viewId is `R.id.undefined` that targets root view of the ViewHolder (ViewHolder.itemView).
+Default `viewId` is `R.id.undefined` that targets root view of the ViewHolder (ViewHolder.itemView).

 ```kotlin
 SmartRecyclerAdapter